davtur19/TuriBot/README.md

 TuriBot is a simple way to communicate with Telegram APIs in PHP

 - All methods have the parameters in the same order as the [BotAPIs](https://core.telegram.org/bots/api#available-methods)
-- The `reply_markup` and `permissions` parameters already have a json_encode in the functions, you just need to pass arrays
+- The `reply_markup` and `permissions`, `commands` parameters already have a json_encode in the functions, you just need to pass arrays

 ## Security
 https://github.com/php-telegram-bot/core/wiki/Securing-&-Hardening-your-Telegram-Bot